lukereding/book_notes/models_for/communicating.md

 3. Here's what I think as a result.
 4. What do you think?

-## Define success

-Before you give a presentation or write your next email, think:

-- What do I want the other person to feel?
-- What do I want the other person to know?
-- What do I want the other person to do?

-It's amazing how often we communicate something and we aren't clear ahead of time what success looks like.
-Thinking about these questions ahead of time will help you be more thoughtful about how you craft what you're trying to communicate.

 ## Parrot it back / continually reassure